+Not all pay is included in determining whether an employee's rate of pay exceeds the cap.
+Only categories of pay charged to sponsored projects are counted in an employee's rate of pay for comparison with the salary cap.
 Administrative stipends, honoraria, outside consulting fees and supplemental compensation for incidental services to University Extension are not included in the rate of pay determination.
 These types of pay should not be charged to NIH.
 For employees covered by a Health Sciences Compensation Plan (HSCP), both the UC Health Sciences Salary Scale base salary, or "X" component of salary, and the negotiated additional compensation, or "Y" component of salary, are included in determining the employee's rate of pay.
 If the combined rate of pay (including both X and Y) exceeds the capped rate, the maximum amount chargeable to the NIH award is the capped rate multiplied by the employee's effort on each award.
 However, any incentive/bonus compensation under a Health Sciences Compensation Plan, also known as the "Z" component, is not included in the employee's rate of pay, and is not an allowable charge to the NIH award.

+IV.
 Fund Sources for Supplementation Above the Salary Cap

-Salary "supplementation" is the difference between what the employee would have earned at full pay and the maximum amount allowed under the cap for that percent of effort.
+Salary "supplementation" is the difference between what the employee would have earned at full pay and the maximum amount allowed under the cap based on their FTE.
 Or simply put, it is the excess amount of the employee's rate of pay over and above the salary cap rate.
 This excess amount over the salary cap may not be charged to another federal award.
 It may, however, be charged to a privately sponsored award only when specifically allowed by the private sponsor.
 Additionally, University policy prohibits the use of State appropriations, including 19900 funds, to pay the salary above the capped level.
 Unrestricted funds, including gift funds and HSCP funds, can be used to make up amounts not chargeable to NIH due to the salary cap.